-Response: The Project need is described in Section 5.0 of this Application.
+Response: The Project Need is described in Section 5.0 of this Application.
 The Project is needed for Rocky Mountain Power to meet obligations for expanding its transmission system to provide firm transmission service and to construct and place into service sufficient capacity to reliably deliver resources to network and native load customers.

-Rocky Mountain Power plans to submit an application in early July 2020 to the Wyoming Public Service Commission for a certificate of public convenience and necessity for the Project codifying that the Project is necessary and in the public interest.
-An order is expected by the Commission by February 2021.
+Rocky Mountain Power submitted an application on August 26, 2020 to the Wyoming Public Service Commission for a certificate of public convenience and necessity for the Project codifying that the Project is necessary and in the public interest.
+An order is expected by the Commission by March 2021.